 Who Do I Contact for More Information?

-Tonya Ferrell is the campus OER Coordinator and is happy to meet or answer questions about affordable content and the grants by email (email@example.com) or phone (402.554.3924).
+Stephen Craig Finlay is our campus OER Librarian and would be happy to meet or answer questions by email (firstname.lastname@example.org) or phone (402.554.3211).

 For more information about including events and announcements in the Criss Library News Center, email us at email@example.com.